whchan05/data-projects/README.md

 ****[Crashes in Victoria](https://nbviewer.org/github/whchan05/data-projects/blob/b5299eacd905b0cb54452c275724bfc2ecb5a550/vic%20crash/vic%20crash.ipynb)****

 Attempt to determine which factors may affect the seriousness of crash accidents in Victoria based on available information.
-Also visualized crash locations and tried to explore its relationship with distance from hospitals.
+Also visualized crash locations and tried to explore the relationship between seriousness and distance from hospitals.

 ****[Loan Default Prediction](https://nbviewer.org/github/whchan05/data-projects/blob/367dfbfd174c7b0b1a87400fd78e3878870a1999/loan%20default%20prediction/Loan%20Default%20Prediction%20Kaggle.ipynb)****